 WHITTIER EVENTS CALENDAR

 Halibut and Silver Salmon Derby

-WHEN: Halibut Derby is May 1 to Sept.15.
-Salmon Derby is June 1 to Sept.
-15. Weigh-in from 8 a.m. to 10 p.m. at Fee's Custom Seafoods on the Whittier Harbor Triangle
+When: Halibut Derby is May 1-Sept.15.
+Salmon Derby is June 1-Sept.
+15. Weigh-in from 8 a.m.-10 p.m. at Fees Custom Seafoods on the Whittier Harbor Triangle

 Have fun at this free family event.
 Just before midnight on July 3, enjoy the fireworks display; then celebrate the Fourth at noon with a parade, games and a free barbecue.